frncsdrk/frncsdrk.github.io/source/_posts/2018-11-10-average-blog-post.md

 ---
-title: Average blog post
+title: average blog post
-layout: post
 date: 2018-11-10 23:56:00
 tags:
     - blog
     - average
 ---

 Since everybody nowadays seems to have a blog, I asked myself: "Do I need a blog?".